 Firearms and Dangerous Weapons

-Possession of firearms on college-owned or college-controlled property, except as expressly authorized by Idaho Code, section 18-3309(2), State Board of Education Policy V.L., and LCSC Policy 4.123, is prohibited.
+Possession of firearms on college-owned or college-controlled property, except as expressly authorized by Idaho Code, section 18-3309(2), State Board of Education Policy V.L., and Lewis-Clark State College Policy 4.123, is prohibited.
 The college will provide safe storage of firearms and weapons for students who live in housing managed by the college or other students upon request.

 Possession of illegal weapons, explosives, chemical, or incendiary devices, except as expressly authorized by law or institutional policy, is prohibited on college-owned or college-controlled property.